baobabKoodaa/gatsby-starter-photo-book/README.md

 ## :sparkles: Tips

 - Thumbnails are generated automatically, with cropping.
 Set the aspect ratio in `gatsby-node.js` to whichever aspect ratio is most common in your photoset.
 If many of your photos need cropping (=are not the desired aspect ratio), you will probably want to tweak your crops.
 You can change the crop mode (NORTH, CENTER and ATTENTION work the best).
-You can also manually pre-crop some photos: make a copy of your photo, crop it approximately to the desired aspect ratio, and the Photo Book will then create thumbnail by cropping your pre-cropped photo.
+You can also manually pre-crop some photos: make a copy of your photo, crop it approximately to the desired aspect ratio, and the Photo Book will then create the thumbnail by cropping your pre-cropped photo.
+Why crop 2 times?
+To save your time and nerves (making approximate crops by hand is faster than making exact crops).
 You need to use this naming convention: if your original photo is `cat.jpg`, name the pre-cropped photo `cat_crophelper.jpg`.

 ## 🎓 Attribution